ciccio-87/Python-AV-Evasion/README.md

 1. shell and winshell do straightforward shellcode execution on Linux and Windows respectively.
+2. cryptshell is the first try at executing an Hyperion like crypted shellcode.
-2. generate.py does instead generate python scripts (similar to the former ones) from a given shellcode (read from a file or piped in by msfpayload/msfvenom), optionally adding an Hyperion/Veil/[SympleCrypter](https://github.com/ciccio-87/SimpleCrypter) like AV evasion.
+3. generate.py does instead generate python scripts (similar to the former ones) from a given shellcode (read from a file or piped in by msfpayload/msfvenom), optionally adding an Hyperion/Veil/[SympleCrypter](https://github.com/ciccio-87/SimpleCrypter) like AV evasion.
 The generated script could be very well used with PyInstaller or similar,